msnhdyt/Fire-detection/README.md

 `python server/main.py`
 - install the android app
 - to get notifications, please click `turn on` first in the app.
 You will be notified if fire was detected. (or you can request to `localhost/turn_on`)
-- if you get a notification there is a fire detected, go to `Notification Menu`, then you can click `get Image` to get the frame of the video. (or you can request to `localhost/get_status`)
+- if you get a notification there is a fire detected, go to `Menu` → `Notification`, then you can click `get Image` to get the frame of the video. (or you can request to `localhost/get_status`)

 ## Flowchart
 ![flowchart capstone](https://user-images.githubusercontent.com/56325833/120769525-6c953600-c547-11eb-9683-1a6f201ee94b.jpeg)